 At this point, you’ve mapped your functional benefits needs with a few platforms, so now compare your specific tech platform objectives with their value propositions.
 Is there alignment?
 Perhaps get a demo or hop on the phone with a sales rep to ask directly.
 The time to get tactical is now.

 5. Make sure the platform serves clients like you

 If you’ve gotten a reference from a friend or colleague, there’s a good chance there’s alignment between your company and the clients that that HR tech platform serves.
-But if you’re coming in cold, there are a couple simple tactics you can use.
+But if you’re coming in cold, you can use a couple simple tactics.
 This is not rocket science.

 Technology is but one component of a vendor’s solution.
 How does the platform help you and your employees make decisions?
 Is it purely an algorithm to point you in the right direction?
-Does the platform provide consultants / advisors / experts to optimize the benefits package?
+Does the platform provide consultants, advisors, and experts to optimize the benefits package?
 Or, does the tech platform work with independent brokers that use their software as well?
-If there is a carrier / plan unavailable on their platform, do they have in-house brokers that will work with carriers to get you a quote?
+If there is a carrier or plan unavailable on their platform, do they have in-house brokers who will work with carriers to get you a quote?
 There are many different models, so it’s worth understanding how each tech platform operates so that it can match the level of consultation you’re looking for.

 Moreover, what is the client experience like once you’re set up?
 Is there an app you can download?
 How easy is it to access features from mobile?
 How many support people will you have to speak with to resolve an issue?
 How many different email addresses do your employees need to get the right answer?